ropensci/tidync/cran-comments.md

-## tidync 0.4.0
+## tidync 0.5.0

-Resubmit 0.4.0, very sorry:  stray file in first attempt.
+Feature release 0.5.0, thanks!

 ## Reverse dependencies

-cft and heatwaveR both pass check with this version.
+All reverse dependencies pass check with this release.